josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/xr_action_map.md

 These settings are used as follows:

-- Action Set defines the action set to which these settings are applied.
+- `Action Set` defines the action set to which these settings are applied.

-- Input Path defines the original input that is mapped to the new dpad inputs.
+- `Input Path` defines the original input that is mapped to the new dpad inputs.

-- Threshold specifies the threshold value that will enable a dpad action, e.g. a value of 0.6 means that if the distance from center goes above 0.6 the dpad action is pressed.
+- `Threshold` specifies the threshold value that will enable a dpad action, e.g. a value of `0.6` means that if the distance from center goes above `0.6` the dpad action is pressed.

-- Threshold Released specifies the threshold value that will disable a dpad action, e.g. a value of 0.4 means that if the distance from center goes below 0.4 the dpad action is released.
+- `Threshold Released` specifies the threshold value that will disable a dpad action, e.g. a value of `0.4` means that if the distance from center goes below `0.4` the dpad action is released.

-- Center Region specifies the distance from center that enabled the center action, this is only supported for trackpads.
+- `Center Region` specifies the distance from center that enabled the center action, this is only supported for trackpads.

-- Wedge Angle specifies the angle of each wedge.
+- `Wedge Angle` specifies the angle of each wedge.
-A value of 90 degrees or lower means that up, down, left and right each have a separate slice in which they are in the pressed state.
+A value of `90 degrees` or lower means that up, down, left and right each have a separate slice in which they are in the pressed state.
-A value above 90 degrees means that the slices overlap and that multiple actions can be in the pressed state.
+A value above `90 degrees` means that the slices overlap and that multiple actions can be in the pressed state.

-- Is Sticky, when enabled means that an action stays in the pressed state until the thumbstick or trackpad moves into another wedge even if it has left the wedge for that action.
+- `Is Sticky`, when enabled means that an action stays in the pressed state until the thumbstick or trackpad moves into another wedge even if it has left the wedge for that action.

-- On Haptic lets us define a haptic output that is automatically activated when an action becomes pressed.
+- `On Haptic` lets us define a haptic output that is automatically activated when an action becomes pressed.

-- Off Haptic lets us define a haptic output that is automatically activated when an action is released.
+- `Off Haptic` lets us define a haptic output that is automatically activated when an action is released.

 ### Binding modifiers on individual bindings